gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 ----

-## 2. Perform trimming of raw data
+## b.
+Perform trimming of raw data

 Once the quality is evaluated we can procede by removing low quality bases from the fastq files.
 Native reads will be subject to quailty and adapter trimming before the alignment.
 Clipping of additional bases at 5' and/or 3' end may deemed necessary in certain circumstances.